Head of VW's Audi arrested in Germany over diesel scandal

 Stadler’s arrest will raise tensions on VW’s supervisory board, putting at risk a fragile truce between management, labor representatives and board members from the carmaker’s home region of Lower Saxony.

-A spokesman for Porsche SE, the company that controls VW and Audi, said Stadler’s arrest would be discussed at supervisory board meetings of both VW and Audi on Monday.

-VW has so far set aside around $30 billion to cover the cost of fines, vehicle refits and lawsuits related to its emissions test cheating.

-Most of its problems have been in the United States, where a total of nine people have been charged and two former VW executives have pleaded guilty and been sentenced to prison terms.
+Most of VW’s emissions problems have been in the United States, where a total of nine people have been charged and two former VW executives have pleaded guilty and been sentenced to prison terms.

 But investigations are continuing elsewhere.
 Last week, German prosecutors fined VW 1 billion euros ($1.2 billion) over the scandal.

-Reporting by Jan Schwartz, Ilona Wissenbach, Edward Taylor, Joern Poltz and Irene Preisinger; Editing by Maria Sheahan and Mark Potter
+Reporting by Jan Schwartz, Ilona Wissenbach, Edward Taylor, Joern Poltz and Irene Preisinger; Editing by Maria Sheahan, Mark Potter and Alexander Ratz